How to Sew a Ranger's Pride Quilt Block

 Lay out the Center Pinwheel unit and the Border units as shown in the picture below.
 Make sure you get the Border units' orientation correct!

 Now we get to start on the partial seam construction to put this block together.
-It's not hard to do at all.
+It's much easier to sew than it sounds!
 Sew the top Border unit to the Center Pinwheel unit, leaving a couple of inches free at the end that has the Flying Geese unit.
 You can see what I'm talking about in this picture and the next picture.

 Press the seam allowance away from the center of the block as shown in the picture below.